Maria Luisa, Duchess of Lucca

 After a futile interview with Napoleon in Milan, Maria Luisa looked for refuge in exile with her family in Spain.
 The Spanish court was deeply divided and a month after her arrival the country was thrown into unrest when a popular uprising, known as the Mutiny of Aranjuez, forced Maria Luisa's father to abdicate in favor of her brother Ferdinand VII.
 Napoleon invited father and son to Bayonne, France, with the excuse of acting as a mediator, but gave the kingdom to his brother Joseph.
 Napoleon called the remaining members of the Spanish royal family to France and at their departure on 2 May 1808, the citizens of Madrid rose up against the French occupation.
 In France, Maria Luisa was reunited in exile with her parents.
 She was the only member of the Spanish royal family to oppose Napoleon directly.
 After her secret plan to escape was discovered, Maria Luisa was separated from her son and placed with her daughter as prisoners in a Roman convent.

 Maria Luisa, mostly known as the Queen of Etruria during her lifetime, regained her freedom in 1814 at the fall of Napoleon.
-In the following years, she continued to live in Rome, hoping to recover her son's former domains.
-To put forward her case she wrote a book of memoirs, but was disappointed when the Congress of Vienna (1814–15) compensated her not with Parma, but with the smaller Duchy of Lucca, which had been carved out of Tuscany.
+In the following years, she continued to live in Rome, hoping to recover her father-in-law's former domains.
+To put forward her case she wrote a book of memoirs, but was disappointed when the Congress of Vienna (1814–15) compensated her not with Parma, but with the smaller Duchy of Lucca, which had been created specifically for her family in place of the ancient Republic of Lucca.
 As a consolation, she was allowed to retain the honours of a queen.
+Initially stubbornly opposed to accepting this accord, Maria Luisa only took the government of Lucca in December 1817, after her family had been granted the right of reversion to the Duchy of Parma upon the death of the incumbent Duchess, the former Empress of the French, Marie Louise of Austria.

-Initially reluctant to accept this accord, Maria Luisa did not take the government of Lucca until December 1817.
-As a reigning duchess of Lucca, she disregarded the constitution imposed by the Congress of Vienna.
+As the reigning duchess of Lucca, she disregarded the constitution imposed by the Congress of Vienna.
 While spending time in her palace in Rome, she died of cancer at the age of 41.